maxdata/basic-components/docs/content/docs/cli.md

 in the `basic-components` package via `uv`.
 You can then customize them as needed.
 This is the recommendedd way to install components because it will also include any dependencies (other referenced components) required.

-To vendor a component into your project using the `components` tool:
+To vendor a component into your project using the `components` tool, run

 ```bash
 uvx --from basic-components add <component_name>